mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 Criminal Underbelly: Whenever you enter a settlement for the first time, you can spend a [[fate point]] to declare that the local criminals know you.
 Choose one of the following: they have a lead on a promising job, they'll give you and your companions free room and board for a few weeks, or they'll help you with something right now but you might owe them afterward.

 Not a Threat: Choose [[Deceive]] or [[Stealth]] when you take this stunt.
-When you [[create advantage]] with that skill to make yourself as non-threatening or unobtrusive as possible, enemies will find other targets for as long as that aspect exists.
+When you [[Create Advantage]] with that skill to make yourself as non-threatening or unobtrusive as possible, enemies will find other targets for as long as that aspect exists.
 As soon as you successfully attack someone, the aspect goes away.

 ---